CreativeInquiry/PEmbroider/README.md

 ---
 ## Examples

 PEmbroider comes with a variety of [examples](examples/README.md) which demonstrate how to achieve different sorts of embroidery effects with lines, shapes, typography, images and more.
+Here are some of them:

 [![Examples](images/examples.png)](examples/README.md)